rrgmc/svcinit/README.md

 - A context based on the root context (NOT the one sent to the tasks, that was just cancelled) with a deadline of 20 seconds, is created and will be sent to all stopping jobs.
 - Stop `service` stage:
-  - run the `stop` step in parallel of these tasks and wait for the completion of all of them:
+  - run the `stop` step of these tasks in parallel and wait for the completion of all of them:
     - `HTTP service`
     - `Messaging service`
     - `telemetry flush` - flushes the pending telemetry to avoid losing it in case the service is killed.
     - `health server terminating probe` - signals the readiness probe that the service is terminating.
-- Shutdown `management` stage:
+- Stop `management` stage:
-    - run the `stop` step in parallel of these tasks and wait for the completion of all of them:
+    - run the `stop` step of these tasks in parallel and wait for the completion of all of them:
         - `health service`
-- **Wait until the `start` step of all tasks returns or for the shutdown timeout.**
+- **Wait until the `start` step of ALL tasks return or for the shutdown timeout.**
 - Teardown `initialize` stage:
-  - run the `teardown` step in parallel of these tasks and wait for the completion of all of them:
+  - run the `teardown` step of these tasks in parallel and wait for the completion of all of them:
     - `init data` - closes the DB connection.
 - Teardown `management` stage:
-  - run the `teardown` step in parallel of these tasks and wait for the completion of all of them:
+  - run the `teardown` step of these tasks in parallel and wait for the completion of all of them:
     - `telemetry`

 - The `Run` method will return the error `timed out`.